 What do you find most rewarding about your work?

 Getting to work with so many different departments within the Port has been one of the most gratifying aspects of this internship.
-I wasn’t expecting to be able to interface with other departments as much as I have, and it has been a pleasure to work with so many people around the Port and learn about their areas of expertise.
+I wasn’t expecting to be able to work with other departments as much as I have, and it has been a pleasure to work with so many people around the Port and learn about their areas of expertise which are so different from my own.

 What do you like to do in your free time?